 Influence on architecture

-Along with the Parthenon in Athens, the Pantheon is probably the word’s most famous antique building, and the archetype of countless structures built in the last nineteen centuries.
+Along with the Parthenon in Athens, the Pantheon is probably the world’s most famous antique building and the archetype of countless structures built in the last nineteen centuries.

 The Jefferson Memorial in Washington, D.C., designed by John Russel Pope in the 1930s; photo: Anthony Citrano

-The Panthon is still a church which, since the 16th century, is also the burial place of famous artists, including Rapahel, Annibale Carracci, and Jacopo Barozzi da Vignola and renowned violinist and composer Arcangelo Corelli.
+The Pantheon is still a church that, since the 16th century, is also the burial place of famous artists, including Raphael, Annibale Carracci, and Jacopo Barozzi da Vignola and renowned violinist and composer Arcangelo Corelli.